huggingface/blog/falconmamba.md

 ## Evaluations

-We evaluate our model on all benchmarks of the new leaderboard's version using the `lm-evaluation-harness` package, and then normalize the evaluation results with HuggingFace score normalization.
+We evaluate our model on all benchmarks of the new leaderboard's version using the `lm-evaluation-harness` package and then normalize the evaluation results with Hugging Face score normalization.

 | `model name`              |`IFEval`| `BBH` |`MATH LvL5`| `GPQA`| `MUSR`|`MMLU-PRO`|`Average`|